jasny/error-handler/README.md

 ## Handling fatal errors

-Errors that are not thrown, like syntax errors, are not caught, will cause a fatal error.
-These errors will be logged by the error when specified with the `logUncaught()` method.
+Errors that are not thrown, like syntax errors, are not caught and will cause a fatal error.
+With the `logUncaught()` method, you can specify that the error handler should also these kind of errors.

 With the `onFatalError()` method you take additional action, like output a pretty error message.